 You can put all your energy into not forgetting the information you need, and still, some of it will inevitably slip away, all at once.
 The more time passes, the less you remember, and in the end, only the brightest and most important moments remain in your head.
 But if you make notes, you can always refer to them and quickly refresh your knowledge.
 Also, when you write down, you get the same information a second time and therefore remember even better.

 Some university professors require you to take notes, but this technique works great for any type of information.
 You can take notes from books, textbooks, webinars, etc. Then even after a while, you won’t have to reread them or revise them in search of a single point.
+You can also check the best laptops for online classes and take notes.

 Say “No” to Multitasking